rtmatt/csvimport/README.md

 	],
 ```

-- 	key is snake_case name of your importer with 'Importer' removed
+- 	Array key is snake_case name of your importer with 'Importer' removed
--	value is ascending order of operation
+-	Array value is ascending order of operation
--	importers that don't require ordering will run after ordered importers.
+-	Importers that don't require ordering don't need to be included.
+They will run after ordered importers have completed.

 ### Authentication
 If you want to require authentication to access the Importers, set the `auth` config to `true`